gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

    * Required attributes:
      * `points` - list of points defining vertices of the polygon
    * Optional attributes:
      * `relative` - list of bools. vertices of the polygon that affected by 'follow'.
+Could be a single bools to affact allpoints too.
 Default means that every point is affacted.
      * `mode` - how those points are connected. may be "polygon"(default),"strip" or "triangles". "polygon" means that it will be viewed as vertices of a polygon center on the first one. "strip" means that it will be viewed as a triangles strip. "triangles" means that it will be viewed as some triangles that are not related to each other (therefor length of `points` in this mode have to be a multiple of 3).
-     * `inneredges` - if `true` it will make the inner edges be drawn as well.
+     * `inner` - if `true` it will make the inner edges be drawn as well.
      * `doublesided` - if `true` it will make the shapes visible from the back as well.
 Default is `true`.
      * `toggleable` - if True, can toggle visibility by using F3+B. just like entities' hitbox.